rhielab/TENET_2.0/Vignettes.md

 chr1	817095	817495
 chr1	826649	826989
 chr1	827249	827622
-chr1	903779	905685

 ```

 ## TENET 2.0 Output and recommended functions:

-##### Recommended functions:

-TENET 2.0 is a complex program, and we higly recommended to run it on a computing cluster.
-All five steps should ideally be run (steps 1-4 are vital for generating data, and step5 is recommended for basic parsing of said data) and we recommend running all four "quadrants" of analysis (HypoGplus, HypoGminus, HyperGplus, and HyperGminus) though HypoGplus and HyperGplus analyses are most likely to be relevant as these encapsulate the direct effects of potential oncogenes and tumor supressors, respectively.
+We higly recommended to run TENET 2.0 on a high performance computing cluster as it requires large computer memory.
+We recommend running all four "quadrants" of analysis (HypoGplus, HypoGminus, HyperGplus, and HyperGminus) though users can choose.
+HypoGplus and HyperGplus analyses encapsulate the direct effects of potential oncogenes and tumor supressors, respectively.
+All five steps should be run to identify key transcriptional regulators (e.g. transcription factors) and enhancers; steps 1-5 are vital for generating data, but step5 includes optional functions (i.e. table and histogram, scatterplot, genome browser track, enhancer probe:gene link state, survival, circos, topologically associating domain (TAD) and heatmap functions).
+Please see Rhie et al (PMID: 27833659) and Mullen et al (In Press) to find example output figures and tables.

+### Recommended functions:

 For step 5 functions, it is recommended at the moment to run the histogram, survival, circos, TAD, and heatmap functions.

 ##### Histogram output: